Management Information Systems, Minor

 (for Business and Nonbusiness Majors)

-This minor is designed for students who are interested in supplementing their major with applied computer knowledge.
+This minor is designed for students who are interested in supplementing their major with business analytics and applied computer knowledge.
+Only 6 semester hours counted towards a major (including classes in the Business core) may be applied to a minor or certificate.
 A minimum of 12 hours must be taken at Texas A&M University-Corpus Christi.
 For additional information contact the academic advisor in the College of Business.

 Program Requirements